 Remember that the delay in discovery must be one that is reasonable under the circumstances.
 Thus, if the patient in the above example were experiencing abdominal pain after the first surgery but refused to seek medical treatment for a number of years, their lawsuit may very well be barred by the statute of limitations.
 Also, the "discovery of harm" rule will almost never arise in the most common types of injury claims -- those after car accidents and slip and fall incidents.
 This is because such occurrences usually leave nothing to "discover" in terms of the source and nature of any harm suffered.

 However, the discovery rule may apply in some wrongful death cases.

 As mentioned above, every state has enacted its own statute of limitations, requiring any personal injury suit be filed in court within a set time after the incident or injury.
 The specific limit prescribed by each state is identified in the chart below, along with a link to the relevant state law.

-(Note: State laws are frequently revised from year-to-year, so it is important to speak with an attorney to understand how your state's current laws will apply in your case, especially in areas as critical as the statute of limitations.
+(Note: State laws are frequently revised from year-to-year [and the data below may be outdated], so it is important to speak with an attorney to understand how your state's current laws will apply in your case, especially in areas as critical as the statute of limitations.
 Remember also that special time-limit rules exist for injury claims against the government.)

 Have Specific Questions About Statute of Limitations?
 Ask a Lawyer